Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre: Introduction

-Using this, we have the following representation-theoretic interpretation of the values of $\AA_{G/K}$ on such eigenfunctions. \begin{thm} Let $f_{\lambda}\in k[G/K]$ be a highest weight vector of weight $\lambda$.
-Then the $K'$-module generated by $f_{\lambda}$ contains a copy of $I_{K'}(k)$ if and only if there exists $\gamma\in\AA_{G/K}$ such that $HC(\gamma)(\lambda)\neq0$. \end{thm} Here $I_{K'}(k)$ denote the injective indecomposable $K'$-module with socle $k$.
-From this we obtain, as one corollary: \begin{cor} Keep the hypotheses of \cref{intro_branching_thm}, and suppose further that the $G$-module generated by $f_{\lambda}$, $L$, is irreducible.
+\begin{thm} Let $L_{\lambda}\sub\C[G/K]$ be an irreducible $B$-submodule; the following are equivalent: \begin{enumerate} \item the $K'$-module generated by $L_{\lambda}$ contains a copy of $I_{K'}(k)$; \item there exists $\gamma\in\AA_{G/K}$ such that the map $HC(\gamma):L_{\lambda}\to k$ is nonzero; \item $L_{\lambda}$ is projective over $\a_{\ol{1}}$ and $p_{\gamma}(\lambda)$ for some $\gamma\in\AA_{G/K}$. \end{enumerate} \end{thm} Here $I_{K'}(k)$ denote the injective indecomposable $K'$-module with socle $k$.
+From this we obtain, as one corollary: \begin{cor} Suppose that the equivalent conditions of Theorem \ref{intro_branching_thm} hold,and suppose further that the $G$-module generated by $f_{\lambda}$, $L$, is irreducible.
 Then $I_{G}(L)$ is a submodule of $k[G/K']$. \end{cor} Thus obtaining $HC(\AA_{G/K})$ is of interest, and this will be taken up in more detail for the case of basic classical Lie superalgebras in a subsequent article.
 However even for such Lie superalgebras the answer is not known in general (outside the case $G\times G/G$, originally done by Gorelik).